pkrumins/dnode/README.markdown

 object in any order.
 The block function if present will be executed with the remote object and the connection object once the remote object is ready.

+To reconnect when the connection drops, specify `reconnect` in the options object as a millisecond delay between reconnection attempts.
+This is experimental.

 listen(port)
 ------------